kevinolega/callcentertrainingtips/6wel/6wel-w1l2r.md

 ## Always Take Notes

-Make it a practice to write down everything that you learned so it will stay with you.
+Make it a practice to write down everything that you learned so the lessons will stay with you.

+Memory is undependable unless you're dealing with traumatic experiences.

+For everything else, you need to write it down.

 ## Focus on Solutions